Nutro Natural Choice Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea protein, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the pea protein, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutro Natural Choice dog food is a rice-based kibble using a below average amount of chicken meal or lamb meal as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nutro Natural Choice is a plant-based dry dog food using a below-average amount of chicken meal or lamb as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word